michpolicht/gpx/README.md

 They provide accurate solutions in single linear equation solve step.

-The main idea was that each object delivers A and b coefficients, which lead to neat algorithm, that could simulate collisions (and friction*) beteween any time of object with the same piece of code.
+The main idea was that each object delivers A and b coefficients, which lead to neat algorithm, that could simulate collisions (and friction*) beteween any type of object with the same piece of code.
-Double buffered phase-space.
-Nice algorithm for finding interesction points.
+Library also implemented features such as double buffered phase-space and nice algorithm for finding interesction points.

 I had no time to implement many features, like asynchronous updates (update rate depending on kinetic Energy), optimized version of algorithm for removal of negative impulses.